DrJieTao/data6900/week3/cheat_sheet.md

 # Week 3 Cheatsheet: The Engineer's Toolkit 🛠️
 **Theme:** From "Prompt Engineering" to "Workflow Architecture"

 In Week 3, we stop treating the AI as a chatbot and start treating it as a **Stateless Processing Node**.
-This guide provides the code snippets and patterns needed to build your **Linear Assembly Line**.
+This guide provides the code snippets, templates, and specifications needed to build your **Linear Assembly Line**.

 ---